 But the headmistress was unable to calm herself down, having lost the impressive appearance of her intelligence.

 ‘You!
 Maybe ain’t you know who you’re talking to?
-This man is well-known even up there, at the Conservatoire, at the music higher education institution!
+This man is well-known even up there, at the Conservatoire, at the music university!
 Keep that in mind, please, my dear lassie.’

-The boy’s mother wanted to say: ‘It would be nice for thee to lose some weight,’ but thought better of it, and she kept silent with great effort.
+The boy’s mother wanted to say: ‘Would be nice for thee to lose some weight,’ but thought better of it, and she kept silent with great effort.

 ‘Eh-eh!..
 It’s true!’ the man in the suit, the charming girl’s daddy, murmured grunting and sniffing, half rose from his chair due to his overwhelming excitement.
 ‘Our teacher is very respectable up there!’

 It was her senior year at the university; a wonderful one had fallen in love with her.
 He was humble, neat and really smart guy.
 His socks and shirts had been always keeping clean, no crumbs on his desk and a perfect order all around him.
 An excellent nominee to become her husband in the months to come.

 But unfortunately, in his life he was absolutely spineless, will-less young man, just sort of milk-and-water.
 As soon as he saw the label in front ‘Teacher’ or ‘Boss’, this was enough to immediately start to bow.
 Is the man like him fit to be a husband?
 And about a father?
 Her answer was obvious, the answer was a no-brainer to her.
 Only anguish a bit and heartache a little there were inside.

 Now, in the class, everyone had been expressing the big letdown and indignation about her misconducting while the great teacher was standing in the center ready to pretty much burst freaking out of the resentment ever seized him.

 The headmistress was twisting with her wide purple visage; her eyes were flashing fiercely.